aws-neuron/aws-neuron-sdk/containers/tutorials/k8s-neuron-scheduler.rst

 Devices on Trn1.32xlarge and Trn1n.32xlarge nodes are connected via a 2D torus topology.
 On Trn1 nodes containers can request 1, 4, 8, or all 16 devices.
-In the case you request an invalid number of devices, such as 7, your pod will not be scheduled and you will receive a warning ``Instance type trn1.32xlarge does not support requests for device: 7.
-Please request a different number of devices.```.
+In the case you request an invalid number of devices, such as 7, your pod will not be scheduled and you will receive a warning:

+``Instance type trn1.32xlarge does not support requests for device: 7.
+Please request a different number of devices.``

 When requesting 4 devices, your container will be allocated one of the following sets of devices if they are available.

 |eks-trn1-device-set4|

 When requesting 8 devices, your container will be allocated one of the following sets of devices if they are available.

 |eks-trn1-device-set8|

 For all instance types, requesting one or all Neuron cores or devices is valid.